Perisylvian syndrome: Pathophysiology and mechanism

 The Sylvian fissure is the most prominent crease on the brain.
 It sits on the lateral hemisphere of the brain, separating the temporal and frontal lobe.
 It extends into the parietal lobe, and sits perpendicular to the central sulcus, a prominent groove on top of the brain.
 It also sits in the insula, a part of the brain involved in various functions such as decision making, social emotions, empathy, pain processing, interception, auditory processing.
-The site is also closely associated with a major cranial artery known as the middle cerebral artery, a vital and the largest branch of the internal carotid artery that is responsible for blood supply to the brains frontal, temporal, and parietal lobes.
-It is made up of 4 branches that extend throughout the brain tissue, labeled as M1, M2, M3, and M4.
+The site is also closely associated with a major cranial artery known as the middle cerebral artery, a vital and the largest branch of the internal carotid artery that is responsible for blood supply to the brain's frontal, temporal, and parietal lobes.
+It is made up of four branches that extend throughout the brain tissue, labeled as M1, M2, M3, and M4.

-In most cases of Perisylvian syndrome, the condition exists congenitally and is not typically developed throughout one’s lifetime without some sort of significant trauma to the head, causing lesions, pressure, or tissue death, and trickles down to the rest of neural processing in other vital functions of the brain.
+In most cases of Perisylvian syndrome, the condition exists congenitally and is not typically developed throughout one's lifetime without some sort of significant trauma to the head, causing lesions, pressure, or tissue death, and trickles down to the rest of neural processing in other vital functions of the brain.
 Once neural processes weaken in these areas, the brain is not able to send signals to its respective parts of the body.